yanniskatsaros/gutensearch/README.md

 __Docker kills a task/process when loading data into the database__

 If you are attempting to parse/load a large number of documents at once, you may run into memory issues with Docker.
-The default setting in the `cli` service in `docker-compose.yml` is set to 1 gigabyte.
+The default setting in the `cli` service in `docker-compose.yml` is set to 4 gigabytes.
 However, if you're only building and running the cli image independently, you may need to include a `--memory` flag during `docker run`.
 See the [Docker resource constraints documentation](https://docs.docker.com/config/containers/resource_constraints/#memory) for more information.
+Furthermore, you can simply modify the configuration in `docker-compose.yml` then re-run the steps in the [installation](#installation).

 ## Discussion and Technical Details